Feminist ethics: Feminist ethics and the future

 Feminist ethicists believe there is an obligation for women's differing points of view to be heard and then to fashion an inclusive consensus view from them.
 To attempt to achieve this and to push towards gender equality with men together is the goal of feminist ethics.
 The fixing of these issues are important in modern times because of the shifting view points as well as what has considered to be 'ethical' in terms of treatment and how women, in particular, women's bodies should be treated.

 "The goal of feminist ethics is the transformation of societies and situations where women are harmed through violence, subordination and exclusion.
 When such injustices are evident now and in the future, radical feminist activists will continue their work of protest and action following careful appraisal and reflection" With violence, it once again circles back to masculine behavior and traditional ethics that such behavior and treatment was encouraged.
 In today's society, the twentieth century, it is becoming less socially acceptable to commit violence against women.

-Feminist ethics and International Relations
+Feminist ethics and international relations

 Feminist theories and that of ethics broaden the scope of the predominantly masculine sphere of International Relations.
-This is especially important for issues of the private realm to take stage into the public which includes issues such as children's rights, gender violence and discrimination, gender relations in war torn societies, and other similar issues which remain difficult to appear relevant in the mainstream discussions of ethics in international relations.
-The feminist dialogues of ethics are almost inescapably present to the private realm and are known to only shadow dominant 'male' paradigms of ethics in the public realm.
+This is especially important for issues of the private realm to take stage into the public which includes issues such as children's rights, gender violence and discrimination, gender relations in war-torn societies, and other similar issues which remain difficult to appear relevant in the mainstream discussions of ethics in international relations.
+The feminist dialogues of ethics are almost inescapably present in the private realm and are known to only shadow dominant 'male' paradigms of ethics in the public realm.
 This is especially a reality in discussion of ethics in International Relations where it is predominantly built on a language of violence, technologies or economics and what are known to be the masculine topics of discussion.